weddings

 Image via Wikipedia

-My only sister Jodie (or Piggle, as Baba insists on calling her for no particular reason!) is getting married in December.
-I’m really excited to be her maid of honour as I haven’t been a bridesmaid since I was 5 years old.
-On that occasion I wore a 1970’s tastic blue satin dress and my hair in ringlets.
-But being a bridesmaid can lead to all sorts of nightmares.
 Anyone who has watched the fab Katherine Heigl in ‘27 dresses‘ will know that, in the not too distant past, bridesmaids had to manoeuvre their way through the minefield that was the meringue dress.
-Acres and Acres of peach ghastliness, with off the shoulder frills, crinoline skirts, bows, heart,ribbons in each horrendous pastel shade known to man.
+Acres and Acres of peach ghastliness, with off the shoulder frills, crinoline skirts, bows, hearts and ribbons, all in the horrendous pastel shades known to man.
 It was enough to strike fear into the most fearless, loyal bridesmaid and force them to run a mile.
 And it happened to the best of us.
 Look at the super stylish India Hicks in her ivory oversized creation as Bridesmaid to Lady Diana Spencer, soon to be the super style icon, The Princess of Wales.

-But, it’s not going to happen to me.
-Rather than some oversized, overfrilled, pastel pudding, I have an amazingly simple, supremely stylish BLACK Coast evening dress.
-My fellow bridesmaids are wearing the same dress, but in the shorter cocktail dress version.
-I have a simple headband, and the most amazing black heels which I will delight in wearing all through the festive season this year.
-In short, I have an outfit to treasure.
-And it’s in black.
-Which got me thinking, when did it become acceptable for Bridesmaids to wear black?
+But, it didn’t to happen to me.
+Rather than some oversized, overfrilled, pastel pudding, I wore an amazingly simple, supremely stylish BLACK Coast evening dress.
+My fellow bridesmaids wore the same dress, but in the shorter cocktail dress version.
+I had a simple headband, and the most amazing black heels which I still delight in wearing.
+In short, I had an outfit to treasure.
+And it was black.

 I started to think Sex and the City could be at fault.
 I clearly remembered the episode entitled ‘The Turtle and the Hare’. where the girls were guests at a wedding and each wore a black dress.
 Before then, I could only remember black being used at funerals, never at weddings.
 Another episode featured Charlotte in a full length black halter neck bridesmaid dress.
 However, this is later referred to as a ‘slutty’ dress.
-Flash forward a few years and the ‘It’ girl and friend of Kate Moss Davina Murphy had her bridesmaids in black dresses at her wedding to Football agent Dave Gardner.
+Flash forward a few years and the ‘It’ girl and friend of Kate Moss, Davina Murphy had her bridesmaids in black dresses at her wedding to Football agent Dave Gardner.
 One of the bridesmaids was Jenny Frost, so the wedding achieved quite a bit of press coverage, especially as the stylish Victoria Beckham was one of the guests.
 The guests were asked to wear black and white, something the ever stylish, but attention seeking Mrs Beckham ignored.

 Now there seems to be an ever-growing number of black and white weddings.
 Many brides are opting for black and white dresses a la Audrey Hepburn in Givenchy in ‘Sabrina’.
 The obvious way to get the symmetry right at a black and white wedding is that if the bride is wearing white, the bridesmaids must be in the black.